The best hidden Microsoft tools in Microsoft 365

 Analyse Data

-Best Apps for Microsoft Teams
+Best apps for Microsoft Teams

 Teams has become even more popular since the beginning of 2020, with the onset of the coronavirus and working from home.
 It is now a fully-fledged platform with a multitude of apps which make the software as useful and adaptable to companies as possible.

-Milestones: Project Planner for Teams
+Milestones: Project planner for Teams

 In order to be competitive with apps like Jira, Asana and more, Microsoft have released an app called Milestones, which is a built-in project planner for Teams.
 It is assigned by channel to keep it tidy and relevant, and you can personalise it with tags etc.